-Refining of metal is one of the processes which involves separation of impurities like sand particles, other metals etc. from the metal of choice.
-Therefore, refining of metal comes under the science of study physical and chemical properties of the metal which refers as Metallurgy.
+Refining of metal is one of the processes which involves the separation of impurities like sand particles, other metals etc. from the metal of choice.
+Therefore, refining of metal comes under the science of studying the metal’s physical and chemical properties, called Metallurgy.

-The process of refining of metal is done after the extraction of metal.
-Thus, the process of metal refining removes the gangue particles or matrix from the metals and gives a pure or refined metal.
+The methods for refining metals vary according to the type and use of the metals.
+Refining merely refers to as purification.
+Thus, metal refining removes the gangue particles or matrix from the metals obtained through the various reduction processes and gives a pure or refined metal.

 Content: Refining of Metal

-Metal can define as the elements which are solid, hard, lustrous and are having good conductance overheat and electricity.
-The metals are having the following properties like:
+Metals are defined as the elements that are solid, hard, lustrous, and they have good conductance over electricity and heat.
+The metals have the following properties like:

 According to the periodic table, the metals can be categorized into:

-Alkali metals: These belong to the element in column 1 of the periodic table.
-These metals comprise six elements namely Lithium (Li), Sodium (Na), Potassium (K), Rubidium (Rb), Cesium (Cs) and Francium (Fr).
-These metals strongly react with water to produce “Alkali” and that’s why it refers as Alkali metals.
+- Alkali metals: These belong to the elements in column 1 of the periodic table.
+These metals comprise six elements, namely Lithium (Li), Sodium (Na), Potassium (K), Rubidium (Rb), Cesium (Cs) and Francium (Fr).
+These metals strongly react with water to produce alkali, due to which they are also called alkali metals.

-Alkaline earth metals: These belong to the elements in column 2 of the periodic table.
-Alkaline metals comprise six elements namely Beryllium (Be), Magnesium (Mg), Calcium (Ca), Strontium (Sr), Barium (Ba) and Radium (Ra).
-These metals react with the molecular oxygen and form an alkaline compound or we can say compounds with basic nature.
+- Alkaline earth metals: These belong to the elements in column 2 of the periodic table.
+Alkaline metals comprise six elements, namely Beryllium (Be), Magnesium (Mg), Calcium (Ca), Strontium (Sr), Barium (Ba) and Radium (Ra).
+These metals react with the molecular oxygen and form alkaline compounds, or we can say compounds with basic nature.

-Transition metals: These belong to the elements from column 3 to column 12 of the periodic table.
-Transition metals comprise of fourty elements from column 3- 12 refers to “d-block elements” and comprises of twenty elements in the lanthanide and actinide series, refers to “Inner transition metals” or “f-block elements”.
+- Transition metals: These belong to the elements from column 3 to column 12 of the periodic table.
+Transition metals comprise fourty elements from column 3- 12 and called d-block elements and comprise twenty elements in the lanthanide and actinide series called inner transition metals or f-block elements.

-Rare earth metals: It comprises of fifteen elements.
-As from the name it is clear, that these kinds of metals rarely occurs in nature.
+- Rare earth metals: It comprises of fifteen elements, and from the name, it is clear that these kinds of metals rarely occurs in nature.
 Rare earth metals contain elements from Lanthanum to Lutetium plus Scandium and Yttrium.

-Semimetals: It also refers as “Metalloids”.
-The property of Semimetals interlinks between the property of metals and non-metals.
-Semi-metal comprises of nine elements namely Boron (B), Silicon (Si), Germanium (Ge), Arsenic (As), Antimony (Sb), Tellurium (Te), Polonium (Po), Iodine (I) and Astatine.
+- Semimetals: They are also called metalloids.
+The property of semimetals is interlinked between the property of metals and non-metals.
+Semi-metal comprises of nine elements, namely Boron (B), Silicon (Si), Germanium (Ge), Arsenic (As), Antimony (Sb), Tellurium (Te), Polonium (Po), Iodine (I) and Astatine.

-Metals occur in a combined state: The metals which occur in a combined state can combine with air, moisture, CO2, non-metals etc. and forms compounds like oxides, carbonates, halides etc.
+- Metals in a combined state: They can combine with air, moisture, CO2, non-metals etc. and form compounds like oxides, carbonates, halides etc.

 - Electrolytic refining